isaacphysics/isaac-api/README.md

 Local configuration will need to be customised for each machine but you can build a war this using command.

 The local build is set as the default profile so eclipse is happy.

+To run the local development Jetty server, do `mvn jetty:run`

 Installation Notes
 =================